Man drowns at Logan Martin Lake

-PELL CITY - A Vestavia Hills man was declared dead at the scene of a drowning in Logan Martin Lake Saturday night.
+PELL CITY -- A Vestavia Hills man was declared dead at the scene of a drowning in Logan Martin Lake on Saturday night.

 St. Clair County Coroner said 32-year-old Alvin Nash Jr. was located by dive teams at approximately 7:45 p.m. after rescue response teams were called at about 1 p.m. to respond to the Mays Bend area of the lake.